 From frosty Mint Juleps in the summer to warming drams in the winter, we love drinking bourbon year-round.

-But this month, we go out of our way to enjoy the complex spirit, since September is National Bourbon Heritage Month.
+But we go out of our way to enjoy the complex spirit in the fall, since September is National Bourbon Heritage Month.
 Seriously: A few years ago, Congress even passed a bill making the celebration official.
-While observing is, of course, voluntary, we strongly suggest you mix up a slew of Old Fashioneds, Presbyterians and Horse’s Necks during the next couple weeks.
+While observing is, of course, voluntary, we strongly suggest you mix up a slew of Old Fashioneds, Presbyterians and Horse’s Necks.

 You can also use the liquor in some traditional baked goods.
 So, we asked our friends Matt and Ted Lee, whose 2007 The Lee Bros.
 Southern Cookbook won a James Beard Award, for their simple and delicious Hot-Spiced Bourbon Balls recipe.
 (The best part is that it only takes about 15 minutes to create.)